notesoft/firebird/doc/sql.extensions/README.cast.format.md

 | TZM | Time zone in Minutes (0 - 59) |
 | TZR | Time zone Name or Time zone Displacement (same as TZH:TZM) |

-Dividers are the same as for datetime to string conversion and can also be omitted.
+Separators are the same as for datetime to string conversion and can also be omitted.

 Year, month and day will be taken from current date if these components are not used in pattern (this applies only to data types that contain a date component).